amaraauguste/BC-CISC-7900-SPRING-2025/color_palette_extractor/README.md

 - **Palette Mode:** Extracts the most dominant colors from the image.
 - **Color Mode:** Filters and extracts colors within specific hue ranges based on user-selected colors.

-The application displays the extracted colors as hex codes and generates an image palette for visual reference.
+The application displays the extracted colors as hex codes and generates a visual palette for easy reference.

 ---